latest nhpb_banner 1__compressed2

 Examples of savings from Capital One hardship programs

-A customer settled their outstanding credit card debt with Capital One for 60% of the balance.
+• A customer settled their outstanding credit card debt with Capital One for 60% of the balance.
 Capital One also agreed not to report it to the major credit reporting agencies.
-This ensured there was a long term impact to their credit scores.
-The customer dialed 1 800 955 6600 to speak to a representative.
+This ensured there was a long term impact on their credit scores.

-Another cardholder was able to enter the hardship program that both deferred future payments and the lender had their interest rate lowered to .9% while a debt settlement plan was negotiated.
+• Another card-holder was able to enter the hardship program that both deferred future payments and the lender had their interest rate lowered to .9% while a debt management and a possible settlement plan was negotiated.
 However the end result was that Capital One did not offer to settle the debt, and it may be because the customer missed a couple payments while on the hardship plan.
 So it is key to not miss a payment.

-Someone that recently lost their job reported that as soon as this occurred, they called the bank to explore their options.
+• Someone that recently lost their job reported that as soon as this occurred, they called the bank to explore their options.
 After being transferred around a few times, a supervisor type person agreed to cut their interest rate in half.
-The customer did need to show proof of unemployment and provide other documentation, but Capital One agreed to work with them.
+The customer did need to show proof of unemployment and provide other documentation to show they were facing a financial hardship but Capital One agreed to work with them.

 Applying for hardship or credit card payment plans from Capital One